Water, Water, Everywhere

 Not all water we use is the same.
 Water used in the household shower, laundry, dishwashing, or sink is considered gray water.
 Water used in conjunction with toilets is black water.
 Please take proper precautions!

 Reuse your water where you can by sending it through different parts of your home and garden.
 Water houseplants with your dishwater.
-The garden tower also uses this kind of efficiency by reusing the water that drains through the tower.
+The Garden Tower® 2 system also uses this kind of efficiency by reusing the water that drains through the tower.
 This increases productivity and preserves nutrient density.
 Compost, including wonderful worm castings, greatly enhance the water!

 Imagine a Vibrant Garden